 Her short stories have appeared in journals such as Granta, The Irish Times, Stand and New Writing Scotland and been broadcast on BBC Radio 4.

-She’s currently working on a first novel and a short-story collection.
-She was shortlisted for this year’s Society of Authors’ ALCS Tom-Gallon Trust Award and Alpine Fellowship.
-In 2018, her novel was shortlisted for the Lucy Cavendish Fiction Prize.
-She was awarded a place on the 2015 Jerwood/Arvon Mentoring Programme and worked with writer Ross Raisin.
-She’s also been awarded a Robert Louis Stevenson Fellowship, a Scottish Book Trust New Writers Award, and the Sceptre Prize.
+Her work has been shortlisted for the Society of Authors’ Tom-Gallon Trust Award, the Lucy Cavendish Fiction Prize, the Alpine Fellowship and the Briport Prize.
+She was awarded a place on the 2015 Jerwood/Arvon Mentoring Programme and worked with novelist Ross Raisin.
+She has also received a Robert Louis Stevenson Fellowship and a Scottish Book Trust New Writers Award.

-She holds a DPhil on Thomas Hardy’s fiction, censorship and readership.
-She once lived for a dreamy while in Italy and she’s in love with all things Venetian.
+Carol has a DPhil in Thomas Hardy’s fiction.
+She once lived for a dreamy while in Italy, and remains forever in love with Venice.

 Currently, she is working on a short story collection and novel.